This post may contain affiliate links. Please read my disclosure policy.

 - Bake for 15 minutes or until the centers are pale golden brown and the edges slightly darker.
 Cool the cookies on the baking sheet for 5 minutes then transfer to a wire rack to cool (or if using a rimless baking sheet, slide the parchment with cookies onto the cooling rack) Store cookies in an airtight container for up to 1 week.

-Here are a few of the tools and ingredients used in this recipe: (each photo is clickable)
+Here’s one of our favorite kitchen tools and an essential ingredient used in this recipe: (each photo is clickable)

 Finally, here are a few more cookies recipes you might like: